 Chocolate rocky road candy is such a childhood favorite.
-But that doesn’t mean us adults can’t love it, too.
+But that doesn’t mean we adults can’t love it, too.
 Especially with the addition of a little spice.
-Chipotle chocolate rocky road has all that you remember: marshmallow, fudge, and crumbly crackers.
-But the addition of chipotle powder brings a delicious smoky heat to the mix.
+Chipotle chocolate rocky road has all that you remember: marshmallows, fudge, and crumbly crackers.
+But adding chipotle powder brings a delicious smoky heat to the mix.

 Chipotle Chocolate Rocky Road Candy

 - 11 ounces milk chocolate 10 to 11 ounces – equivalent of two 150 gram chocolate bars/blocks